atheo/atheo.github.io/_posts/2016-9-3-Mt-Rainier.md

 We arrived at Paradise at about 12:40 PM and he drove two hours back to Dupont Washington.

 ### Things to do differently on the next attempt:
-* Bring picketts, one per person.
+* Bring picketts, one per person
 * Cut cordellette and rig prussic knots beforehand.
 * Using slings as prussics was sloppy and cumbersome
 * Make sure to have a three man rope team